 The Ministry of Education, through the City of Ottawa, provides funding for Special Needs Programs.

-Children's Integration Support Services provides supports, in English and in French, to licensed child care programs (nursery schools, child care centres and home child care agencies) that include children with special needs, between 6 weeks to 10 years of age, within the City of Ottawa.
+Children's Inclusion Support Services provides supports, in English and in French, to licensed child care programs (nursery schools, child care centres and home child care agencies) that include children with special needs, between 6 weeks to 10 years of age, within the City of Ottawa.
 The services provided by CISS include:

 - Consultation support through various consultant roles